mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 To accomodate the various proof types, the slate will include the following related fields:

 * `receiver_address` - An ed25519 public key for the receiver, typically the public key of the user's v3 onion address.
-* `timestamp` - The time at which the receiver generates the payment proof
+* `timestamp` - The time at which the receiver generates the payment promise
 * `memo` - A string of size at most 32 bytes that may contain additional payment details, or the hash of an arbitrary invoice document
 * `promise_signature` - A signature that validates against the `receiver_address`
    over a promise message consisting of 1 byte of proof type, followed by type specific data

-Note that although the sender address is commonly among the signed data, it need not be included in the slate, as both sender and receiver necessarily know it.
+Note that although the sender address is commonly among the signed data, it need not be included in an slate that's encrypted for the sender, as both sender and receiver necessarily know it.
 Slates should only contain the absolute minimum of information that needs to be relayed to the other party.

 ### Proof type Legacy